Pieter Huistra: International

-Coaching career
+Managerial career

 Huistra began his coaching career in 2000 as assistant coach for the Dutch U-17 team.
 In 2001, he moved to Hong Kong to become assistant coach of Hong Kong national team for one year.
 After that, he went back to Groningen to work in the youth academy and lead their U-19 team and Jong Groningen.
 He was there for four years.
 On 1 July 2005, he left Groningen and was named as the new assistant coach at Vitesse Arnhem.
 He served under the guidance of Aad de Mos.

-After he left Vitesse, he became an assistant coach at Ajax as replacement of the injured Rob Witschge and was named as the new Jong Ajax head coach on 24 April 2009.
+After he left Vitesse, he became an assistant coach at Ajax as replacement for the injured Rob Witschge and was named as the new Jong Ajax head coach on 24 April 2009.
 In January 2010, after FC Groningen head coach at the time, Ron Jans, announced his intention to leave the club at the end of the season, Huistra was announced as new main team head coach for the 2010–11 season.

 He served as head coach for two full seasons.
 The first season was very successful.
 He implemented attacking-minded and fully exciting football.
 With a record number of points, the team reached the final of the play offs to qualify for Europa League in which they lost on penalties.
 In the second season, the club renewed his contract but many of the top players were sold.
 The new team was not capable to repeat the successful 2010–11 season.
 Due to illness and injuries the club missed out on the play offs and ended in 14th place. the seasonal outcome, below the boards aspirations, led to his dismissal on 10 May 2012.